brianhill/ancient-astronomy/daily_schedule-term_3.md

 ### Week 13

 * Monday, Nov.
 27 (through 7.24, p.
-389; our last big reading, 27pp, but we have a whole week between classes, and having one more big reading now means that the remaining four readings can be modest; consider 7.22 as Assignment 12; consider 7.24 in class)
+389; our last larger-than-normal reading, 27pp, but we have a whole week between classes, and having a larger-than-normal reading now means that the remaining four readings can be modest; consider Ex.
+7.22 for Assignment 12; consider Ex.
+7.24 in class)
 * Thursday, Nov.
 30 (through 7.26, p.
 403, 14pp)

 ### Week 14 &mdash; Copernicus